 After you have finished your automotive repair project, soak your dirty tools in Dawn soap before you put them away to remove all the oil and grime.
 This also helps prevent rust from forming on the tools.

-For oil-based stains such as lipstick, grease, butter, motor oil, cooking oil, and some pen inks, simply apply some Dawn dish soap directly to the stain and scrub with a small brush or toothbrush until the oil is removed, and then launder as usual.
+To remove oil-based laundry stains like lipstick, grease, butter, motor oil, cooking oil, and some pen inks, simply apply some Dawn dish soap directly to the stain and scrub with a small brush or toothbrush until the oil is removed, and then launder as usual.

 Related: How to Make My Ultimate Stain Remover Spray